mongodb/specifications/source/connection-string/connection-string-spec.rst

 :2019-04-26: Database name in URI alone does not trigger authentication
 :2020-01-21: Clarified how empty values in a connection string are parsed.
 :2022-10-05: Remove spec front matter and reformat changelog.
+:2022-12-27: Note that host information ends with a "/" character in connection
+             options description.